By: Carmen Willings

 In order to manage their time and structure their day, they will need to have a basic understanding of time concepts.
 Time concept words include: now, later, fast, slow, before, after, during, past, future, next and finished.
 Understanding time concepts will help students make sense of their world, pace themselves and prepare them for activities.

-Encourage the student to
+Encourage the student to:

 Keep Track of Assignments

-Of course it is important for all students, but particularly students with visual impairments to learn how to keep track of their school assignments.
-Organizing school materials will assist students in keep track of them.
+Of course, it is important for all students, but particularly students with visual impairments to learn how to keep track of their school assignments.
+Organizing school materials will assist students to keep track of them.
 Students can use their iPad or iPod to take pictures of the board where assignments are written.
 The picture can then be viewed and referred to in order to stay on top of assignments.

 Encourage the students to: